 In new leasing cases, the Agency liaises with the works agent and landlords to examine the possibility of retaining existing fittings or fixtures for use.
-An example is the leasing of office accommodation in Guangzhou, open plan design was adopted to reduce the fitting-out cost as well as the amount of construction waste.
+An example is the leasing of office accommodation in Victoria Centre.
+The premises was taken over in an as-is condition and the incoming user retained some of the existing fixtures and fittings in order to reduce the fitting-out cost as well as the amount of construction waste.